Summary

 We collect, hold, use and disclose Personal Information for the following purposes:

-• for secondary purposes where it would be reasonable to expect us to do so, and that secondary purpose is related (or directly related in the case of Sensitive Information) to the primary purpose for which it was collected; and
+- for secondary purposes where it would be reasonable to expect us to do so, and that secondary purpose is related (or directly related, in the case of Sensitive Information) to the primary purpose for which it was collected

-• to supply the Services to you or the third party requesting we provide the Services to you;
+- to supply the Services to you or to the third party requesting that we provide the Services to you

-• to facilitate other interactions with you or the third party requesting we provide the Services to you in the course of operating our business;
+- to facilitate other interactions with you or the third party requesting that we provide the Services to you in the course of operating our business

-• to share your Personal Information to employees, contractors, subcontractors or other third party service providers of Annature to assist us with providing the Services;
+- to share your Personal Information with employees, contractors, subcontractors or other third party service providers of Annature to assist us with providing the Services

-• to run analytics on the use of our Website or Services and otherwise to improve our Website or Services on an anonymised and de-identified basis;
+- to run analytics on the use of our Website or Services and to improve our Website or Services on an anonymised and de-identified basis

 We may disclose your Personal Information to such persons as is necessary to achieve the above purposes.
-This will often include disclosure to our related bodies corporate, third parties connection with our provision of the Services to you, contractors, subcontractors or other third party service providers.
+This often includes disclosure to our related bodies corporate, third parties in connection with our provision of the Services to you, and contractors, subcontractors or other third party service providers.

-Unless you inform us that you opt out, we may use your Personal Information for the purposes of sending you direct marketing publications, including via telephone, mail, email, SMS or social media.
-You may opt-out of receiving marking communications from us by contacting us at the details below or by using the opt-out facilities provided in our communications.
-However, we will not disclose your Personal Information for the purposes of third-party direct marketing without your consent.
+Unless you inform us that you opt out, we may use your Personal Information for the purposes of sending you direct marketing communications, including via telephone, mail, email, SMS or social media.
+You may opt out of receiving marketing communications from us by contacting us at the details below or by using the opt-out facilities provided in our communications.
+We will not disclose your Personal Information for the purposes of third-party direct marketing without your consent.

 Overseas disclosure

-We will attempt to ensure that persons to whom the disclosed Personal Information relates have comparable rights in relation to that information once disclosed overseas.
+We will attempt to ensure that persons to whom the disclosed Personal Information relates have comparable rights in relation to that information once it is disclosed overseas.

 Using our website and cookies

-To improve your experience on our website, we may use ‘cookies’, being small data files that are served by our Website and stored on your device.
-These are used by us or third parties for a variety of purposes including to operate and personalise the Website.
+To improve your experience on our Website, we may use cookies, which are small data files that are served by our Website and stored on your device.
+These may be used by us or by third parties for a variety of purposes, including to operate and personalise the Website.
 Cookies may be used for recording preferences, conducting internal analytics, conducting research to improve our offering, assisting with marketing and delivering certain Website functionality.

 You may refuse to accept cookies by selecting the appropriate setting on your internet browser.
-However, please note that if you do this, you may not be able to use the full functionality of our Website.
+However, if you do so, you may not be able to use the full functionality of our Website.

 Third parties requesting the Services

 Without limiting any other provision of this Privacy Policy, you acknowledge that it is likely that we will receive your information from third parties who have requested that we provide the Services to you.
-While we take reasonable steps to ensure the integrity of your information in connection with the Services, Annature makes no representations or warranties regarding the use of any information used by the third party in connection with the Services.
+While we take reasonable steps to ensure the integrity of your information in connection with the Services, Annature makes no representations or warranties regarding the use of any information by those third parties in connection with the Services.

 Annature is not responsible for such third parties or any associated websites or resources that are connected with them.
 If you access such websites or resources, you do so at your own risk and we make no representations or warranties regarding third parties’ privacy practices.
 We encourage you to read the privacy policies of every such third party, associated website or resource that you use or that your information is provided to.